 Sinus Pain without Congestion

 The sinuses are air filled cavities located inside the human skull.
 These sinuses are meant to make the head lighter so that the neck can easily support the head.
 Sinusitis is a condition characterized by inflammation of the air sinuses located in the skull, which may be associated with pain and severe congestion.
-However, sinus pain without congestion is fairly common and is attributed to inflammation of the para-nasal cavity due to viral infection.

 Sinus Pressure without Congestion